For questions about radon testing related to home sales, visit the Montgomery County webpage on Radon and Buying or Building a Home.

 Breathing air that contains radon can cause lung cancer.
 The United States Surgeon General has warned that radon is the second leading cause of lung cancer in the United States today and is the leading cause of lung cancer in nonsmokers.
 If you smoke and your home has high radon levels, your risk of lung cancer is especially high.

 The good news is that lung cancer from radon is preventable through testing and proper remediation methods.
 Read through the resources below for more information.

 For a comparison of radon remediation methods and questions to ask a contractor, see the Related Documents section below.
-Before beginning a project, check with the Inspection Service Division to determine if the radon remediation method you intend to use requires building, electrical or mechanical permits.
+Before beginning a project, check with the Inspection Services Division to determine if the radon remediation method you intend to use requires building, electrical or mechanical permits.